-Asparagus and carrot julienned and sauteed are the simplest and best pairing for this dish.
-You do not want anything that is too overpowering shadowing this dish.
+You do not want anything that is too overpowering to shadow this dish.

 Sautéed Pork Tenderloin with Prunes